 Lunch monitors from Grades 4 and 5 are assigned to the cafeteria to assist with serving lunches.
 This is a service learning opportunity for our students to give back to the school while learning skills in a real life setting.
-Students learn to work with others on a team, communication skills with adults and other students, food service career and technical education skills.
+Students learn to work with others on a team, practice communication skills with adults and other students, and learn about food service careers and technical education skills.
 Lunches are free to those monitors for the day.
 Dress Code: In order to assure safety and sanitary conditions, the following dress code is required of students on duty: long pants, no sleeveless or tank top shirts, covered shoes only, hair must be worn back or up, and students with sniffles, coughs or open cuts, sores, skin rashes on face, hands, or arms are not permitted to serve duty on those days.